Siméon-François Berneux: Canonization

-Berneux was beatified by Pope Paul VI on 6 October 1968 and canonized on 6 May 1984 by Pope John Paul II.
+Berneux's spiritual writings were approved by theologians on 13 May 1914, and his cause was formally opened on 13 November 1918, granting him the title Servant of God.
+He was beatified by Pope Paul VI on 6 October 1968 and canonized on 6 May 1984 by Pope John Paul II.
 His feast day is 7 March, and he is also venerated along with the rest of the 103 Korean Martyrs on 20 September.

 His relics were brought to Berlin in 2001 and are held in the Institut St. Philipp Neri in Berlin, Germany.